durgabhavani-tirumala/Building-knowledge-graph/README.md

-Step1:1.Generating triples from given text
+Step1:Generating triples from given text using pip install stanford-openie  package

 Open information extraction (openie) was released by the stanford natural processing group.This software is a Java implementation of an open IE system.